vsteve96/SaveTheWorld/README.md

 - By simply adding some margin on the bottom with CSS the navbar buttons now appear nicely organized on smaller screens too.

 ![Screenshot of the fixed navbar bug](assets/images/documentation/navbarbuttonbugfixed.png)

+- There were no submit confirmation page included on the website, so whenever the user submitted the form, they were directed to an error page.

 ## Acknowledgements